worb/rtc/README.md

 Some thoughts:

--The piano range is MIDI note 21 - 109.
+- The piano range is MIDI note 21 - 109.
 We should do some analysis of the range of various features of the book text to distribute notes accordingly.
 We could even vary the math by sentence to produce specific moods based on characteristics.
--We're not limited to one voice.
+- We're not limited to one voice.
 You can play notes more or less simultaneously, and through different channels, which can be set to different instruments (although not programatically).
 Thus, each sentence could be not a note, but a chord, or even multiple voices.
--NLTK provides lots of other analysis tools that we could rely on to inform and enhance the notes.
+- NLTK provides lots of other analysis tools that we could rely on to inform and enhance the notes.

 ### Install
 1. `pip install -U nltk`